 Do Sikhs worship Hindu Gods?

 No, Sikhs do not worship Hindu gods.
-Sikhism is a distinct religion with its own set of beliefs and practices, and its followers, known as Sikhs, believe in the worship of one God (Waheguru).
+Sikhi is a distinct religion with its own set of beliefs and practices, and its followers, known as Sikhs, believe in the worship of one God (Waheguru).
 The sacred verses from Gurbani, clearly prohibit Sikhs from engaging in the worship of Hindu gods.

-However, some people mistakenly believe that Sikhism includes the worship of Hindu gods, as their names are referenced in Gurbani.
+However, some people mistakenly believe that Sikhi includes the worship of Hindu gods, as their names are referenced in Gurbani.
 It is essential to clarify that this belief is incorrect, and the purpose of this article is to rectify such misconceptions.

 Here are some verses-